 Prevention of HIV Infection

 Vaccines against HIV have been difficult to develop because HIV surface proteins mutate easily, resulting in an enormous diversity of antigenic types.
-Nonetheless, various vaccine candidates are under study, and a few have shown promise in clinical trials.
+Nonetheless, various vaccine candidates are under investigation, and a few have shown promise in clinical trials.
 At the present time, there is no effective AIDS vaccine.

 Prevention of transmission